British wildwood

 Most of the modern woodlands that remain in England are descended from the original wildwood, but are now maintained in a semi-natural state through management, rotational felling, and exploitation for products such as timber.
-Where these woodlands have remained ecologically continuous since at least 1600 AD, they are known as ancient woodland.
+Where these woodlands have remained ecologically continuous since at least 1600, they are known as ancient woodland.
 True wildwood is believed to no longer exist in the UK.

 History and development of the wildwood

 Beginnings

-The history of British wildwood begins during the Holocene around 11,000 – 8,000 BC, at the end of the last (Weichselian) glaciation.
-Although forests have grown in Britain for millions of years, earlier prehistoric forest communities were eradicated by glaciations during previous Ice Ages.
+The history of British wildwood begins during the Holocene around 11,000 – 8,000 BC, at the end of the Weichselian glaciation.
+Although forests existed in Britain for millions of years, earlier forest communities were eradicated by glaciations during previous ice ages.

-The last glacial retreat was followed by a period of prolonged climatic moderation, which eventually gave rise to forests in the form that is familiar to most people of Britain today.
-As the ice melted, the warming postglacial climate favoured the growth of trees that had previously been restricted much further south in Europe.
+This last glacial retreat was followed by a period of prolonged climatic moderation, which eventually gave rise to forests in the form that is familiar to most people of Britain today.
+As the ice melted, the warming, postglacial climate favoured the growth of trees that had previously been restricted much further south in Europe.
 Eastern Britain was still connected to the European continent at this time, with dry land extending across the English Channel, Irish Sea, and North Sea.
 This meant that plants and animals could spread easily across the land into Britain to establish native populations in the more hospitable climate.

 As there are no written records or even folk legends of what the prehistoric wilderness of Britain might have looked like, analyses of pollen and seeds preserved in stratified mineral deposits as well as radiocarbon dating of macrofossils have been necessary to try and reconstruct the ecology and floristic composition of these forests.

 The first wildwood

 Trees were relatively slow to arrive in Britain.
 This may be because of the relatively few boreal species such as birch, aspen and Scots pine that could persist north of the Alps.
 Britain was also distant from the biggest concentrations of tree populations in Europe.

-During the pre-Boreal period, birch (Betula pubescens and B. pendula) was one of the first trees to recolonize the barren treeless tundra landscape of Britain.
+During the Preboreal, birch (Betula pubescens and B. pendula) was one of the first trees to recolonize the barren treeless tundra landscape of Britain.
 It probably spread freely and rapidly from the continent due to its light wind-dispersed seeds and ability to thrive in harsh climates, invading mainly via the land-locked North Sea.
 Birch formed the earliest woodland, spreading over almost all of Britain except at high altitudes, with its range extending northwards as least as far as Aberdeenshire.
 Other less dominant trees and shrubs in this pre-Boreal wildwood were aspen, willows and juniper.